Rayna Andrews and Rihoko Ueno

 Immediate Source of Acquisition

-Funding for the processing of this collection was provided by Gerald and Bente Buck.
-Funding for the digitization of this collection was provided by Gloria Marchant.
+Funding for the processing of this collection was provided by the Henry Luce Foundation.
+Funding for the digitization of this collection was provided by the Roy Lichtenstein Foundation.

-The collection was minimally processed and a finding aid prepared by Rayna Andrews in 2018.
-A small addition, donated in 2019, was merged with the rest of the materials and the collection was fully processed, prepared for digitization, and described in a finding aid by Rihoko Ueno in 2019 with funding provided by Gloria Marchant.
-Born-digital materials were processed by Jessica Purkis in 2019.
+The collection was minimally processed and a finding aid prepared by Rayna Andrews with funding from the Henry Luce Foundation in 2018.
+The collection was fully processed, prepared for digitization, and described in a finding aid by Rihoko Ueno in 2019 with funding provided by the Roy Lichtenstein Foundation.